Andrew-Helmer/pmj-cpp/docs/sample_usage.md

 ## Stratification in More Dimensions

-Christensen et al. describe an algorithm to take 2D PMJ(0,2) sequences and shuffle them to have good stratification in higher dimensions.
+Christensen et al. describe an offline algorithm to take precomputed 2D PMJ(0,2) sequences and shuffle them to have good stratification in higher dimensions.
 [See Section 11 (Discussion) of their paper](https://graphics.pixar.com/library/ProgressiveMultiJitteredSampling/paper.pdf).